redux-orm/redux-orm/README.md

 Minor changes before 1.0.0 can include breaking changes.

-### 0.7.1
+### 0.8.0

-Added **batched mutations.** This is a big performance improvement.
+Adds **batched mutations.** This is a big performance improvement.
 Previously adding 10,000 objects would take 15s, now it takes about 0.5s.
+Batched mutations are implemented using [`immutable-ops`](https://github.com/tommikaikkonen/immutable-ops) internally.

+**Breaking changes**:

+- Removed `indexById` option from Backend.
+This means that data will always be stored in both an array of id's and a map of `id => entity`, which was the default setting.
+If you didn't explicitly set `indexById` to `false`, you don't need to change anything.

-No breaking changes unless you've had custom `Backend` or `Session` classes, or have overridden `Model.getNextState`.
-In that case, please check out the diff.
+- Batched mutations brought some internal changes.
+If you had custom `Backend` or `Session` classes, or have overridden `Model.getNextState`, please check out the diff.

 ### 0.7.0